Goldorion/MCR-Plugin-Creator/README.md

 - Create AI tasks and Procedure blocks (output/procedural)
 - Export blocks and plugin.json in a JSON file
 - Import AI task/procedure blocks (arguments are not imported)
+- Create as much plugins as wanted and re-open them later (arguments are not imported)

 ## Installation Instructions
 1. Pre-built binaries can be found on the [Release page of this repository](https://github.com/Goldorion/MCR-Plugin-Creator/releases).